Garmin Fenix 5 Review

 - Battery LifeEditor: 100%

-The Garmin Fenix 5 was released in early March 2017.
-It’s the pinnacle of outdoor adventure racing watches.
+The Garmin Fenix 5 is the pinnacle of outdoor adventure racing watches – released in early March 2017.
 We loved the Fenix 3 but the Fenix 5 will feature on more people’s wrists due to the 3 x different case sizes.
 All models come with Garmin Elevate – off the wrist heart rate monitoring.
 A fantastic watch in all aspects from design to form and functionality.
 This review of the Garmin Fenix 5 has been brought to you by Tristan Haskins aka CardioCritic

 Release Date (UK) > Q1 2017